 The activities of a few start-ups in the area of Pet Robotics are given below:

-Consequential Robotics’ MiRo consists of 6 sensors, which allows its head to nod and rotate, ears to move, eyes to blink and tail to stretch.
+Consequential Robotics’ MiRo consists of 6 sensors, which allows its head to nod and rotate, ears to move, eyes to blink and tail to wag.
 It is featured with functions of a real pet animal - for instance, it can watch this world with its bionic eyes, seek and respond to the physical interactive effect.
 Consequential Robotics, in partnership with a range of UK and International firms, designs and develops next generation robotic systems.
 Interestingly, the third generation MiRo has been reengineered for education and is available to schools to accelerate STEM learning.
 MiRo has been in use for research by universities and research labs across the UK and around the globe, since its launch in early 2017.
 With its accessible architecture and biomimetic morphology, MiRo is an attractive platform for research in fields such as biomimetic robotics, human-robot interaction and robotics in general.

 ROOBO, founded in 2014 is a fast-growing hardware and AI start-up headquartered in Beijing.
 It unveiled a prototype of its product, a “pet robot” called Domgy.
 Domgy rolls around, rather than walking on four feet.
 It can navigate normal obstacles in a home, or make its way down a shallow step or two but it is not meant to navigate rugged or steep terrain.
 Usually, Domgy goes back to its charging station automatically when its battery is getting low.
 Domgy’s pupils turn to hearts to show love and happiness, and it giggles.
 It can also growl, whine or respond with a good emotional range, for example, if it’s jostled or yelled at.
 Domgy uses ROOBO’s proprietary artificial intelligence and facial recognition systems to identify family members, greet and entertain them and follow their rules.
 A 5M camera in Dogmy’s head can also serve as a monitor of sorts, alerting family members when it encounters a stranger in the house, which makes it a “good guard”.
 ROOBO created the artificial intelligence that powers Domgy.
 The device and its operating system used was originally designed by Innovative Play Lab in Korea.
 ROOBO is also an investor in IPL, which was earlier funded by the Korean government.